 - obtaining the consent of the individual; or

 - otherwise complying with the Australian Privacy Principles or other applicable privacy legislation.

-Where personal and sensitive information is retained by a cloud service provider on behalf of CECV to facilitate HR and staff administrative support, this information will be stored on servers located within Australia.
-This includes the ICON system.
+Where personal and sensitive information is retained by a cloud service provider on behalf of CECV to facilitate Human Resources and staff administrative support, this information may be stored on servers located within or outside Australia.

 How does the College treat sensitive information?